coder/docs/admin/workspace-providers/index.md

 ### Updating the Access URL

-For deployments with multiple workspace providers, make sure that each provider can communicate with the Coder deployment (otherwise, you may see downtime).

-If you want to change the Access URL after you've deployed workspace providers to complement the `built-in` workspace provider, you must:
+For deployments with multiple workspace providers, you must make sure that each provider can communicate with the Coder deployment (otherwise, you may see downtime).
+As such, if you want to change the Access URL after you've deployed workspace providers to complement the `built-in` workspace provider, you must:

 1. Ensure that the new URL resolves to the Coder deployment
 1. Change the Coder Access URL via the **Manage** > **Admin** >